 Some property owners ask their tenants to pay rent in cash or with a personal check.
 They will need to visit their tenant personally to collect the payment, have the tenant deposit the funds in the owner’s account or ask the tenant to send it to them in the mail.
 But while cash payment is the fastest way to receive funds, it is also difficult to document.
 Without a paper trail, dishonest tenants would have to only claim that they paid in full and you’d be in a bind because you couldn’t verify the amount that they paid.

 Personal checks create documentation of amounts and dates paid but are also problematic in some ways.
 Checks deposited can bounce, resulting in bank fees.
-Then you’ll have to go back to the tenant for another method of payment and it would be so much of a hassle.
+Then you’ll have to go back to the tenant for another method of payment, which would be so much of a hassle.
 There’s not much you can do right away if a tenant puts a stop payment on a check.
 It’s just going to create delays in your cash flow.

 Money orders or cashier’s checks seem like a good choice, and for a good number of property owners, they are.
 Money order or cashier’s check facilitates the quick transfer of the rent payment into your account since they are cash-equivalents and are treated just like cash.
 But unlike cash, they leave a paper trail that can be used to quickly resolve disputes.
 As a rule, they do not bounce like personal checks, and they can also be sent through banks, post offices, and convenience stores.
 A drawback to sending a money order or cashier’s check is that your tenant would be required to go to one of these locations.
 They might not like the added inconvenience.
 Purchasing either of these options still requires the tenant to pay cash.
 On top of that, they often have to pay a fee.
 This fee gets added to the cost of the trip to the bank, and now you have an option that is more expensive than it should be.